mendax1234/ThinkpadX390-Opencore-EFI/README.md

 ## Download
 **You can click this button or turn to the "Releases" page yourself and download the latest version [![Download from https://github.com/mendax955/ThinkpadX390-Opencore-EFI/releases](https://img.shields.io/github/downloads/mendax955/ThinkpadX390-Opencore-EFI/0.6.5/total?style=plastic)](https://github.com/mendax955/ThinkpadX390-Opencore-EFI/releases)**

+## Disclaimer

+Your warranty is now void.
+Please do some research if you have any concerns before replacing your EFI with mine.
+I am not responsible for any loss, including but not limited to Kernel Panic, device fail to boot or can not function normally, storage damage or data loss, atomic bombing, World War III, Google and Apple both go into liquidation, and so on.

 ## ThinkPad X390 Hackintosh

 macOS Catalina/Big Sur on ThinkPad X390 (Hackintosh).

 ### Tested on:

 **Catalina**
 - 10.15.2
 - 10.15.3